 My History with Skorts

-That’s the last time I wore a skort and I swore the last time I ever would.
+That time in college was the last time I wore a skort and I swore the last time I ever would.
 After that, skorts again became the attire of moms, or those on the courts or links.
 I was not a golfer, I didn’t play tennis, and even if I had a kid I didn’t want to LOOK like a mom.

 Why I Now Want a Skort